chauey/guidance-identity-management-for-multitenant-apps/docs/running-the-app.md

 Now repeat the same steps for the Surveys app, except do not add an entry for `knownClientApplications`.
 Use the same role definitions, but generate new GUIDs for the IDs.

 ## Step 6.
 Create a new Redis Cache instance
-*DNA/Chau*: didn't do this step, assuming it will fall-back and use inmemory cahce?
+*DNA/Chau*: assuming ASP.NET CORE 1 will fall-back and use inmemory cache?

 The Surveys application uses Redis to cache OAuth 2 access tokens.
 To create the cache:

 1. Go to [https://portal.azure.com](https://portal.azure.com) and click **New** > **Data + Storage** > **Redis Cache**.